Cat Portraiture Tips and Inspiration

 But…

-Here he is looking to the left enclosed in a small wooden window that is actually part of our deck.
-As a super tip ‘framing’ is a great compositional device and your frame can be anything!
+• As a super tip ‘framing’ is a great composition device.
+Oh, and your frame can be anything!
 Two chair legs, a window or even between two pieces of furniture or books.

 When I was reviewing my images recently, I came across this shot from the same photoshoot as my Mono Awards – Commended entry last year, 2025.